GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

   1. causes infinite loop that divides by zero
   1. causes stack overflow by rethrowing exceptions
   1. causes stack overflow by rethrowing exceptions
-  1. not killed; WSL does not appear to forward ctrl-C to Linux console
+  1. not killed; VS2022 does not appear to forward ctrl-C to Linux Console Window
   1. causes infinite loop that rethrows exceptions
   1. causes stack overflow by rethrowing exceptions